 - The bar widget for creating a new photo, audio, or text note

-- Other three widgets are for creating audio, text, and photo notes separately
+- The other three widgets are for creating audio, text, and photo notes separately.

-Even though Microsoft OneNote is more popular, if you only need a note-taking app for the smartphone, you don’t need to install a separate app.
-Samsung Notes is already packed with great tools.
-For a user who requires to access notes on other platforms as well, OneNote is the ideal choice.
+Even though Microsoft OneNote is more popular, you don’t need to install a separate app if you only need a note-taking app for the smartphone.
+Samsung Notes is packed with great tools.
+For a user who requires access to notes on other platforms, OneNote is the ideal choice.

-The blog post: Samsung Notes vs OneNote compared the essential topics.
-I hope the information was useful.
-Which one are you going to use?
-Share your views with us, so the visitors can easily choose between the two.
-Thanks for reading and subscribe to the newsletter for future updates.
+Please share your views with us, so the visitors can easily choose between the two.
+Thanks for reading, and subscribe to the newsletter for future updates.